Dark Stars and Gravitational Waves: Topical Review: Methodology of data analysis

 \subsection{Boson stars discrimination}

-\paragraph{Tidal deformation in waveform---} The relevant difference in waveforms for boson stars, neutron stars, and black holes is mainly due to their associated TLNs.
-Especially, the TLN of black holes is known to be zero \cite{Charalambous:2022rre, Hui:2022vbh, Hui:2021vcv}.
-When considering the waveform of inspiral, the TLNs of both component objects will contribute to the waveform through the following combination \cite{Damour:2012yf, Vines:2011ud},
+\paragraph{Tidal deformation in waveform---} The relevant difference in waveforms for boson stars, NS, and BH is mainly due to their associated TLNs.
+Especially, the TLN of BH is known to be zero\footnote{In case there is some cloud around BH due to phenomena like accretion or superradiance, the TLN would deviate from zero, as investigated in \cite{DeLuca:2021ite, DeLuca:2022xlz}.} \cite{Charalambous:2022rre, Hui:2022vbh, Hui:2021vcv}.
+When considering the waveform of inspiral, the TLNs of both component objects will contribute to the waveform {at the leading-order (5PN) correction through the combination \cite{Flanagan:2007ix,Favata:2013rwa,Wade:2014vqa} }

-Later, we will focus on this quantity to distinguish boson stars from neutron stars and black holes through data analysis; see also \cite{Maselli:2017vfi, Sennett:2017etc}.
+Later, we will focus on this quantity to distinguish boson stars from NS and BH through data analysis; see also \cite{Maselli_2017, Sennett:2017etc}.

-\paragraph{Bayesian model---} We would like to discriminate the boson stars from black holes in a binary system, which is followed by two simple reasons: (i) most of the binaries observed by LIGO-Virgo-KAGRA (LVK) are binary neutron star (BNSs); and (ii) within our knowledge of boson stars, their tidal deformability is always small.
+\paragraph{Bayesian model---} We would like to discriminate the boson stars from BH in a binary system, which is followed by two simple reasons: (i) most of the binaries observed by LIGO-Virgo-KAGRA (LVK) are BNS; and (ii) within our knowledge of boson stars, their tidal deformability is always tiny.

 Based on Bayes’ statistics, we can perform hypothesis testing or model comparison by evaluating the Bayes factor.
 We take the hypothesis of BBH as the null hypothesis denoted by $H_0$, a binary boson star (BBS) and a boson star-black hole (BSBH) binaries are denoted by $H_1$ and $H_2$, respectively.
 Without prejudice over the three hypotheses, we assume the same prior probability for them, i.e., $p(H_a) = 1/3$.